 - electronic communications – for example, e-mails and attachments;

-- third parties – for example, from recruitment agencies and your representatives or agents;
+- third parties – for example, recruitment agencies and your representatives or agents; and

 Why do we collect personal information?